 Author Kierra Sondereker’s new book, Mixology and Murder: Cocktails Inspired by Infamous Serial Killers, Cold Cases Cults, and Other Disturbing True Crime Stories will get you up to speed about notorious killers and other true crime tales accompanied with a delicious drink.
 In this cocktail book, you’ll find horrifying stories about cases like The Black Dahlia or the Jonestown cult massacre that pair well with your favorite favorite alcoholic beverage.

 Sondereker puts together the perfect combination of drinks.
 “Whether you’re here to relax and forget about a stressful day at work or you want to plan a hella fun true crime theme party, prepare to get your wine and true crime on,” she says.
 So grab a copy of this book, but before you do, read on for a bonus of what’s to come inside Mixology and Murder with this recipe inspired by serial killer Rodney James Alcala and some trivia about his case.

 Rodney James Alcala, the Dating Game Killer

 When Alcala’s crimes later came to light, his little T.V. appearance earned him the nickname the Dating Game Killer.
-On top of being a child molester, Alcala had raped and murdered women and girls across the U.S. throughout the 1970s.
-He would spend brief periods in jail for sexual assault or other minor offenses, then continue his killing spree when he was released.
+Alcala had also raped and murdered women and girls across the U.S. throughout the 1970s.
+He spent brief periods in jail for sexual assault or other minor offenses, then continued his killing spree when he was released.
 Alcala was finally arrested and sentenced to death in 1979 for the abduction and murder of a 12-year-old girl.
 Overall, Alcala murdered at least nine people, although it’s speculated that the true number of victims could be more than 100.
 Alcala died of natural causes on July 24, 2021.

 Dating Game Sour